King Gizzard & the Lizard Wizard: 2023: PetroDragonic Apocalypse and The Silver Cord

+King Gizzard's June 2023 show at the Hollywood Bowl, Los Angeles, featured a tribute to Broderick Smith, who had collaborated with the band on Eyes Like the Sky.

 On 24 January, the band released the official live bootleg Live At Red Rocks '22.
 The 86-track, eight-hour release documents the band's three-night run at Red Rocks Amphitheater.
 Several independent labels have created physical releases of the bootleg, including vinyl, CD, and cassette runs.
 In February, the band announced that they would no longer be performing at that year's Byron Bay Bluesfest in protest of the festival's booking of indie band Sticky Fingers; King Gizzard said Sticky Fingers represented "misogyny, racism, transphobia and violence".

 In May, the band announced the album PetroDragonic Apocalypse; or, Dawn of Eternal Night: An Annihilation of Planet Earth and the Beginning of Merciless Damnation Lucas Harwood said the album would be one of two upcoming releases exploring a "Yin and Yang" concept.
 They would sound much different from each other, but complement each other.
 The album's first single, "Gila Monster", was released alongside a music video on 16 May, and the second single, "Dragon", was released on 6 June with its music video.
 The band then went on tour throughout the United States to promote the album.
 PetroDragonic Apocalypse was released on 16 June.

 In a 28 April 2022 interview with The Guardian Joey Walker confirmed that the band produced seven rap songs for an album, but decided not to release it due to optics, saying it looked bad being "six white idiot psych-rock guys making hip-hop".
 Two of these songs would appear on Omnium Gatherum; Sadie Sorceress and The Grim Reaper.
-On 22 June 2023, while giving an interview to the Office Hours Live podcast, Joey Walker and Lucas Harwood confirmed that a rap album was "in the pipeline" and "almost" completed, but it got shelved indefinitely.
-During World Tour 2024 Ambrose would add an additional verse as a transition between Sadie Sorceress and The Grim Reaper dubbed Torture Chamber which is believed to have been part of one of the scrapped songs.
+On 22 June 2023, while giving an interview to the Office Hours Live podcast, Joey Walker and Lucas Harwood confirmed that a rap album had been "in the pipeline" and was "almost" completed, but got shelved indefinitely.

 In July, the band confirmed that they had been uploading albums from their bootlegger program onto streaming services under the name "bootleg gizzard".
 In September, they announced a series of marathon tours in the U.S. for 2024, and said that the album accompanying PetroDragonic Apocalypse is "synth-y".

 In September, they announced The Silver Cord.
 Three singles ("Theia", "The Silver Cord", and "Set"), and a music video released on 3 October.
 The album was released on 27 October.